 Dreamers can use the questions offered here as a reference for beginning to explore other dream symbols.
 You might first try it with another common dream symbol such as a vehicle that can express how you’re experiencing your current capacity for navigating through life.
 Dreamers gain fluency in symbolic language by contemplating the various meanings for dream symbols and considering the parallels between these associations and what is happening in daily life.

 It is important to remember that the dreamer’s own experience and insight reveals the meaning of their dream symbol that is personal to them.
-The philosophy at MY DREAM LIFE is that a single dream image can have multiple meanings for an individual and those meanings can evolve over time as the person continues to reflect upon the image.
+At My Dream Life the Dream Discovery philosophy holds that a single dream image can have multiple meanings for an individual and those meanings can evolve over time as the person continues to reflect upon the image.
 An extraordinary depth of self-awareness and wisdom can be inspired from discovery of your dreams.

 Dream symbols are like multi-faceted diamonds.
 When we appreciate a dream symbol from different points of view, the light of consciousness illuminates each facet in all its uniqueness revealing multiple meanings for all dreamers.